MaxTheSyntax/SyntaxToolkit/README.md

 ### Step 3

-on the Edit Profile page scroll down until you see `Custom URL`.
-Delete any text that is in the textbox (might already be empty) and copy your Steam ID in the URL below the textbox.
+On the Edit Profile page, scroll down until you see `Custom URL`.
+Delete any text that is in the textbox (it might already be empty) and copy your Steam ID into the URL below the textbox.

 <img src="https://cdn.discordapp.com/attachments/1133464215924002846/1133475870200299521/id3.gif" />